-Permanent non-probationary employees may grieve (appeal) suspensions, disciplinary demotions or discharges.
+- 33. Permanent non-probationary employees may grieve (appeal) suspensions, disciplinary demotions or discharges. - a.

-a.
 Step 1:

-The grievant and/or the Union shall submit in writing to the Appointing Officer or designee a grievance appealing the disciplinary action within fifteen (15) days of the mailing date of the written notice imposing discipline.
+The grievant and/or the Union shall submit in writing to the Appointing Officer or designee a grievance appealing the disciplinary action within twenty (20) days of the mailing date of the written notice imposing discipline.
 The grievance shall set forth the basis of the appeal.
 The Appointing Officer or designee shall respond within fifteen (15) days following receipt of the appeal.

-Memorandum of Understanding/July 1, 2010- June 30, 2012 City and County of San Francisco and Joint Craft Unions b.
+b.
 Step 2:

-ARTICLE I - REPRESENTATION

-The Union may appeal the Appointing Officer's response to the Employee Relations Director at the Employee Relations Division ("ERD"), in writing within ten (10 days).
+35. The Union may appeal the Appointing Officer's response to the Employee Relations Director at the Employee Relations Division ("ERD"), in writing within ten (10 days).
 ERD may convene a grievance meeting within twenty (20) days with the grievant and the grievant's union.
 The Director shall respond to the grievance in writing within twenty (20) days of the meeting, or if none is held within twenty (20) days of receipt of the appeal.

-c.
+36. c.
 If the Employee Relations Director's response is unsatisfactory only the Union may file a written appeal to arbitration.
 This appeal must be filed with the Employee Relations Director at ERD no later than fifteen (15) days following issuance of the Step 2 response.

-d.
-Selection of the Arbitrator

-Arbitrators shall be selected in the same manner as in non-disciplinary grievances.

-e.
-Expedited Arbitration

-Grievances of disciplinary suspensions of not greater than fifteen (15) days, and grievances of contract interpretation where the remedy requested would not require approval by the Board of Supervisors shall be resolved through an expedited arbitration process; however, by mutual agreement, the parties may move such matters out of the expedited process to regular arbitration procedures provided herein.

-The expedited arbitration shall be conducted before an arbitrator, to be mutually selected by the parties, and who shall serve until the parties agree to remove him/her or for twelve months, whichever comes first.
+37. d.
+Selection of the Arbitrator Arbitrators shall be selected in the same manner as in non-disciplinary grievances.
+38. e.
+Expedited Arbitration Grievances of disciplinary suspensions of not greater than fifteen (15) days, and grievances of contract interpretation where the remedy requested would not require approval by the Board of Supervisors shall be resolved through an expedited arbitration process; however, by mutual agreement, the parties may move such matters out of the expedited process to regular arbitration procedures provided herein.
+39. The expedited arbitration shall be conducted before an arbitrator, to be mutually selected by the parties, and who shall serve until the parties agree to remove him/her or for twelve months, whichever comes first.
 A standing quarterly expedited arbitration schedule will be established for this process.
 The parties agree not to utilize court reporters or electronic transcription.
 The parties further agree not to utilize post-hearing briefs.

-Each party shall bear its own expenses in connection therewith.
+40. Each party shall bear its own expenses in connection therewith.
 All fees and expenses of the arbitrator shall be borne and paid in full and shared equally by the parties.

-In the event that an expedited arbitration hearing is canceled resulting in a cancellation fee, the party initiating the request or causing the cancellation shall bear the full cost of the cancellation fee, unless a mutually agreed upon alternative is established.
+41. In the event that an expedited arbitration hearing is canceled resulting in a cancellation fee, the party initiating the request or causing the cancellation shall bear the full cost of the cancellation fee, unless a mutually agreed upon alternative is established.
+42. For Fiscal Year 2014-2015, the City agrees to schedule two arbitrators per month available to conduct expedited arbitrations.
+The City may, at its sole discretion, cancel any expedited arbitration sessions in time to avoid a cancellation fee if there are no expedited arbitrations calendared for that month.
+Additional arbitrators may be scheduled for Fiscal Years 2015-

+2017, if the City and the Union agree that there is sufficient demand to do so.